-13. Helps Relieve Menopause Symptoms
+12. May Help Relieve Menopause Symptoms

-In clinical studies, the oil has also been found to offer relaxing properties (14).
+In clinical studies, the oil has also been found to offer relaxing properties (15).

-15. Helps Relieve Stomach Issues
+14. May Help Relieve Stomach Issues

 The benefits are amazing, aren’t they?
 Sandalwood essential oil has other interesting uses too.
 Check them out in the following section.